3.1. UQ: Uncertainty Quantification

 Fig. 3.1.4.1 UCSD-UQ engine and category selection.

-This module currently offers support for Bayesian estimation using the Transitional Markov chain Monte Carlo (TMCMC) algorithm:
+This module currently offers support for Bayesian estimation of the parameters of a traditional (non-hierarchical) model using the Transitional Markov chain Monte Carlo (TMCMC) algorithm and of a hierarchical model using an adaptive Metropolis-within-Gibbs sampling algorithm.

 3.1.5.
 Custom UQ Engine